dylanjm987/dylanjm987.github.io/about.md

 ## Why?

 A smart man told me that life is learning and I think it would be wasteful to not take full advantage of my opportunities to learn.
 The goal of this site is to learn and have fun along the way.
-Part of that fun along the way involves gardening, laughing at bad jokes, thinking about thinking, and listening to music.
+Part of that fun along the way involves gardening, laughing, thinking about thinking, and listening to music.

 ## What can I expect?